 The decision of the Code Committee shall be final and not subject to reconsideration, except on the grounds of newly-discovered evidence.
-Request for reconsideration must be served upon the Chairperson of the Code Committee within 30 days from the date of its decision.
+Request for reconsideration must be sent, by email, to the Chairperson of the Code Committee within 30 calendar days from the date of its decision.
+The Chairperson of the Code Committee may extend this deadline for good cause.
 The Chairperson shall determine whether to grant the request.
 If the request is granted the committee shall hold an additional hearing.
 It shall give notice of the hearing as prescribed by these rules for the initial hearing.
 The hearing shall proceed in accordance with the rules governing initial hearings.